 The cultivation of oolong tea can be found in many of the south and southeastern countries in Asia, but the more prominent cultivators of it are mainland China, Taiwan, and Sri Lanka.
 We had previously talked about how there are variations within final versions of oolong teas due to the variation in the levels of oxidation the leaves go through.
 Additionally, the regions where the tea leaves are cultivated can also result in some variations in the final product of the oolong tea leaves.

 - Chinese: The very place where the oolong tea is said to have originated from, Chinese oolong teas tend to be at a higher level of oxidation, and tend to be baked at a higher temperature when compared to other oolong teas.
-Due to a higher level of oxidation in the Chinese oolong tea, it provides a more intense flavor to the drinker, and the color that it gives when it is brewed is much darker, much akin to that of certain black teas.
+Due to a higher level of oxidation in the Chinese oolong tea, it provides a more intense flavour to the drinker, and the colour that it gives when it is brewed is much darker, much akin to that of certain black teas.

 - Taiwanese: Even though the cultivation of oolong tea in Taiwan started much later than in mainland China, the Taiwanese oolong tea is nowhere lesser in quality than the Chinese oolong.
 Taiwanese oolong is famous for all of its lesser-oxidized variations.
-The lower percentage in their oxidation level leads the Taiwanese oolong teas to provide a much more mellow and fruity flavor than the Chinese oolong, and the Taiwanese oolong brews up to give a light yellow or a fresh green color, akin to certain green teas.
+The lower percentage in their oxidation level leads the Taiwanese oolong teas to provide a much more mellow and fruity flavour than the Chinese oolong, and the Taiwanese oolong brews up to give a light yellow or a fresh green colour, akin to certain green teas.

-Benefits Of Oolong Tea
+Benefits of Oolong tea

-So far we have told you of the origins, the creation, and the variants of oolong tea all over the world - but why should you care?
+So far we have told you of the origins, the creation, and the variants of oolong tea all over the world — but why should you care?
 To this question, we raise you a platter full of the goodness of oolong tea!
 Remember how we said that since oolong tea is semi-oxidized, it contains the positive aspects of both the oxidized black tea and the unoxidized green tea?
 You get the best of both worlds!
-Oolong tea provides a plethora of benefits to its drinkers :
+Oolong tea provides a plethora of benefits to its drinkers:

 Oolong tea contains polyphenols — micronutrients which are packed with antioxidants — which boost metabolism and hence, reduce the amount of fat that is absorbed by your body from your daily diet.
 The very same polyphenols also are suspected to be the activators of certain enzymes which aid you in using more of the fat your body has stored up, for creation of energy.
 So if you are thinking of starting your fitness journey, do not forget to add oolong tea to your diet!